deebot/Beaglebone-BidirectionBus/bidirec_299/README.md

 - If the LEDs are not glowing at all

   Please check if the ground of beagleboard, shift registers are connected together.

+  Also use a multimeter in continutiy mode to test if all the wires are connected properly.
+Check the voltages on shift register VCC.
+If still any issue.
+Please raise a issue.